 Understanding the color psychology helps a lot in improving conversions.

-Every color makes the different impression on people’s mind & it depends on gender too.
+Every color makes a different impression on people’s mind & it depends on gender too.
 So by studying it, you can figure out what color scheme you should use.

-The another one is adding white space around CTA, form, etc. It makes that part easily visible and prompt people take action.
+Another one is adding white space around CTA, form, etc. It makes that part easily visible and prompt people to take action.